Fiat X1/9: Production and model evolution

 Originally slated to debut at the November 1972 Turin Motor Show, the X1/9's launch was delayed until after the show to avoid upstaging the new Fiat 126 city car.
-Press test drives were held at the end of November 1972, on the Sicilian Madonie roads home to the Targa Florio road race.

-The car was intended to replace the 850 Spider, another Bertone design, not the larger and pricier 124 Sport Spider whose production continued for much of the X1/9's life.
+Press test drives were held at the end of November 1972, on the Sicilian Madonie roads home to the Targa Florio road race.The car was intended to replace the 850 Spider, another Bertone design, not the larger and pricier 124 Sport Spider whose production continued for much of the X1/9's life.
 The car's monocoque body was produced at the Bertone factory in Grugliasco (Turin) and then transported to the Fiat's Lingotto factory for final assembly.
-As mentioned before, the X1/9's type 128 AS 1290 cc single overhead cam inline-four engine was derived from the Fiat 128, specifically from the 128 Coupé 1300.
+As mentioned before, the X1/9's type 128 AS 1290 cc single overhead cam straight-four engine was derived from the Fiat 128, specifically from the 128 Coupé 1300.

 Changes included a new cast aluminium oil sump, complementing the aluminium cylinder head.
 With a twin-choke Weber 32 DMTR carburettor and an 8.9:1 compression ratio, the engine produced 75 PS at 6,000 rpm and convert 9.9 of torque at 3,400 rpm.
 The all-synchronized 4-speed transmission was also carried over from the 128, though with a taller fourth gear ratio to exploit the sports car's better aerodynamics.
 As a consequence the X1/9 had a top speed of over 170 km/h, 10 km/h higher than the similarly engined but 65 kg lighter 128 Coupé 1300.